 It was slavery in all but name.
-The freed black families were still living on a white man’s land, growing what he ordered and giving it to him, and still had no way to escape.
+The freed black families were still living on a white man’s land, growing what he ordered and giving it to him.
+They still had no way to leave.

 And all of these practices carried on for decades.
-When World War II began, countless black families were still living in sharecropper’s homes, working on plantations, or being forced onto prison chain gangs.
+When World War II began, countless black families were still living in sharecroppers' homes, working on plantations, or being forced into prison chain gangs.

 Despite the fact that the 15th Amendment, passed in 1870, gave African Americans the right to vote, there was little hope for widespread change through political avenues.